iasql/docs/docs/ECS Fargate Tutorials/typeorm.md

 ## Add the necessary cloud services to the hosted database

-1. Install `psql` in your command line by following the instructions for your corresponding OS [here](https://www.postgresql.org/download/).
-Remember that many different clients can be used to [connect](/connect) to a PostgreSQL database.
+1. Many different clients can be used to [connect](/connect) to a PostgreSQL database.
+For this tutorial, we'll use the standard `psql` CLI client.
+If you need to install `psql`, follow the instructions for your corresponding OS [here](https://www.postgresql.org/download/).

 2. Call the `iasql_install` SQL function to install [modules](/module) into the hosted database.